arjohnaguilar/n8n-tse/README.md

 ## ✅ STEP 1: Confirm Issue Type

-Start with a simple confirmation:

-> “Just to confirm, is this a 2FA or login issue?”
+> “Just to confirm, is this a login, 2FA, or password issue?”

 ---

 ## 🔍 STEP 2: Basic User Check (FIRST TROUBLESHOOTING)

-Always ask:
+Ask:

 * Have you rechecked your password?
 * Are you using the correct login credentials?
 * Did you recently change your password?
-* Are you able to receive OTP via email or phone?
+* Can you receive OTP via email or phone?

 ---

 ## 🔄 STEP 3: Attempt Basic Resolution

-Before any reset:

 * Ask user to retry login
 * Confirm password accuracy
-* Check if issue might be temporary
+* Check if issue is temporary

 ---